LLINBO: Trustworthy LLM-in-the-Loop Bayesian Optimization: Conclusion

 \section{Conclusion}

-To the best of our knowledge, this is the first framework for collaborative black-box optimization that integrates LLMs with statistical surrogates such as $\mathcal{GP}s$.
-It leverages LLMs’ contextual reasoning to generate high-quality designs early, while surrogate models refine and guide the search as data accumulates.
+The proposed \texttt{LLINBO} framework leverages LLMs’ contextual reasoning to generate high-quality designs early, while surrogate models refine and guide the search as data accumulates.
 The mechanisms developed under this framework exhibit strong performance, as demonstrated by both simulation and real-world case studies.
 While the use of LLMs in optimization remains in its infancy, we believe this line of research holds great promise for enabling more adaptive, data-efficient, and practical optimization strategies across a wide range of applications.
 The strength of our hybrid framework depends on parameters that are sensitive to how well the LLM understands the problem context in early stages.
 A promising direction is to link these parameters to a metric that quantifies an LLM understanding.
 Our overarching framework can potentially help design LLM-assisted optimization beyond black-box settings.